 Ideas:

 • Pause the network during dinner time.
-You can do this with a schedule or with a voice command.
+You can set this on a schedule or trigger it with a voice command.

-• Group all the devices on your network by their owner.
-Then, create a scheduled downtime for the groups.
-It’s great for bedtime or homework time.
+• Group all the devices on your network by family member.
+Then create scheduled downtime for each group.
+Great for bedtime or homework time.

-• Pause a group of devices at any time.
+• Pause a specific person’s devices at any time.

 Smart Doorbells